 Not sure where to begin?
 Start planning your trip with this complete 1-day Suzhou itinerary…

-What to do in Suzhou in 24 hours: A complete one-day itinerary
+Where to go in Suzhou in one day: A complete 1-day itinerary

 As with most of our one-day city itineraries, this Suzhou itinerary includes stops at various historic sites and includes plenty of time for shopping and dining.